 Paul Scherzinger is speaking up about transportation issues for people with mobility impairments.
 He would like to create an accessible rating system to be used by people with disabilities as they travel throughout New York City.

 As attendees gathered to check-in at the Disability Pride Parade, AHRC NYC staff asked them for their shirt sizes, and provided each person with a free T-shirt to wear during the parade.
 The light grey shirts were decorated with a design that was created specifically for the event by artist, Jabriel Perez.

-"I have all the credentials and qualifications to be a good office administrator," says Danielle Levine, but the diploma she earned is often not accepted by employers.
+Danielle Levine says the diploma she earned is often not accepted by employers.
 She feels this is unfair, and she's willing to fight to show that she can do a great job.